eclipse-archived/codewind-docs/docs/_documentations/installoncloud.md

 ### Step 1: Setting up the Che Helm chart

-If the Che operator was not used to install Eclipse Che, follow these steps instead, otherwise skip this step:
+If the Che operator was not used to install Eclipse Che, follow these steps instead.
+Otherwise skip this step:

 1. Clone the [Che repository](https://github.com/eclipse/che).
 2. Enter the `cd` command to go to the `deploy/kubernetes/helm/che` directory.
 Then, edit the `values.yaml` file.